Skip to contents

 #> $ last_modified_timestamp <chr> "NA"

 Sample and Donor have derived samples and datasets.
-In HuBAMPR package, sample_derived() and donor_derived() functions are available to use to see the derived datasets and samples from one sample given sample UUID or one donor given donor UUID.
+In the HuBAMPR package, sample_derived() and donor_derived() functions are available to use to see the derived datasets and samples from one sample given sample UUID or one donor given donor UUID.
 Specify entity_type parameter to retrieve derived Dataset or Sample.

 sample_uuid <- samples_df |>